RimWorld-CCL-Reborn/4M-Mehni-s-Misc-Modifications/README.md

 - Don't roll pacifists.
 - [XND] Set a custom filth rate for humans.
 - [XND] Don't interact with animals just before their naptime.
-- [XND] Animals marked for taming are less tasty to your hungry predators. ("Bad bear!
+- [XND] Animals marked for taming are less tasty to your guard-trained predators. ("Bad bear!
 I said *tame* the turtle, not eat it!")
 - Increase the size of Herd Migrations.
 Bring on the herd!

 ## Mods for modders